 Fashion A Fish

 Students get to design and create their own fish according to various topic cards including body shape, coloration, etc. Students make a fish adapted to various aquatic habitats and will be able to interpret the importance of adaption in marine animals.
+You can read more about this activity here.

 Students guide a drop of water through a maze of “drainage pipes” on a laminated piece of paper to learn how activities in their homes and yards affect water quality!
+Students get to be a water droplet that fell from the sky and will follow the stormwater path, trying to avoid getting stuck in the maze by various pollutants along the way.

 Students learn all about water in these educational, fun and lyrical books.
 This program pairs up well with arts and crafts activities such as seed-paper origami or rain making crafts!